 These feet are made for walking

-At the South West Outdoor Festival (23 to 25 September), Cotswold Outdoor will be talking you through how to find the right walking boots and look after your feet.
+At the South West Outdoor Festival, Cotswold Outdoor will be talking you through how to find the right walking boots and look after your feet.
 Here's some hints and tips to get you started.
+Visit the festival homepage for the latest information.

 During the festival Cotswold Outdoor will be conducting free sessions demonstrating how to get the very best out of your feet by treating them properly and finding the correct protection for them – boots that perfectly suit your unique requirements.